-This article is for educational purpose only.
+This article is for educational purposes only.
 Don’t use this for cracking any other person’s device without their permission.
 Droid Thunder will not be held responsible for any damage.

 - Make sure your device has at least 60% battery level.